 Create()

-Establishes a Service Metadata Publisher metadata record, containing the metadata about the Service Metadata Publisher, as outlined in the ServiceMetadataPublisherService data type.
+Establishes a SMP metadata record, containing the metadata about the SMP, as outlined in the ServiceMetadataPublisherService data type.

-Input CreateServiceMetadataPublisherService: ServiceMetadataPublisherService contains the service metadata publisher information, which includes the logical and physical addresses for the SMP (Domain name and IP address).
+Input CreateServiceMetadataPublisherService: ServiceMetadataPublisherService contains the SMP information, which includes the logical and physical addresses for the SMP (Domain name and IP address).
 It is assumed that the ServiceMetadataPublisherID has been assigned to the calling user out-of-bands.

 Fault: unauthorizedFault returned if the caller is not authorized to invoke the Create operation